-The Ogasawara Islands constitute a part of the Pacific Ring of Fire, and the constituent rocks of the islands are mostly arc volcanic ejecta.
+The Ogasawara Islands constitute a part of the Pacific Ring of Fire, and the most constituent rocks of the islands are arc volcanic ejecta.
 The Nishinoshima Island and the Kazan Island Group are made up of much younger Quaternary volcanoes.
 However, the geological value of the nominated property does not lie in its volcanic features.
-There are many World Heritage properties with volcanoes as principal feature of outstanding universal value (OUV), such as the Volcanoes of Kamchatka (Russian Federation) and Tongariro National Park (New Zealand); these sites have characteristics typical of active volcanoes including: topography, diversity, scale, distinctive depositional structure, and hydrothermal phenomena.
+There are many World Heritage properties with volcanoes as principal feature of outstanding universal value (OUV), such as the Volcanoes of Kamchatka and Tongariro National Park; these sites have characteristics typical of active volcanoes including: topography, diversity, scale, distinctive depositional structure, and hydrothermal phenomena.
 The geological value of the Ogasawara Islands lies in their record of the evolutionary history of the earth.
 Their rocks show just how an oceanic island arc above oceanic crust developed since the initiation of plate subduction, and how continental crust, which is the ultimate building block of continents, came into being.
-In this respect, the Ogasawara Islands fall under the theme of 'tectonic and structural features' proposed in the IUCN geological thematic study (Dingwall et al., 2005) and possess important geological features not seen at other natural World Heritage sites with volcanic properties.
+In this respect, the Ogasawara Islands fall under the theme of 'tectonic and structural features' proposed in the IUCN geological thematic study (Dingwall et al., 2005) and possess important geological features not seen at other world heritage sites with volcanic properties.

 In the IUCN thematic study, other than the Gros Morne National Park mentioned above, Macquarie Island (Australia), Uluru-Kata Tjuta National Park (Australia), and the Three Parallel Rivers of Yunnan Protected Areas (China) are listed as examples of a heritage site with 'tectonic and structural features' as one of principal features of OUV.
+These three sites do not have a relationship, however, with the subduction zone process.
 Macquarie Island is made up of oceanic crust and mantle that has been thrust up to the surface along a transform fault.
 Uluru-Kata Tjuta National Park is characterized by huge sandstone monoliths created by the folding of the strata.
 The Three Parallel Rivers of Yunnan Protected Areas is the place where two continental plates collide and a variety of rocks including ophiolites show the evidence of the evolution of the Tethys seas.
 Accordingly, these areas differ from the Ogasawara Islands in terms of both the processes behind its formation and its constituent rocks.
 Macquarie Island and Uluru-Kata Tjuta National Park represent the results of tectonic activity for a relatively short period, while the Three Parallel Rivers of Yunnan Protected Areas and the Ogasawara Islands encompass relatively long-term tectonic activities.

-Ophiolites outcrops can be found in other natural World Heritage properties such as Tasmanian Wilderness (Australia) and Te Wahipounamu - Southwest New Zealand (New Zealand); however, these rocks are metamorphosed and the histories exemplified in mineral composition of rocks are different from the Ogasawara Islands.
+Ophiolites outcrops can be found in other natural World Heritage properties such as Tasmanian Wilderness (Australia) and Te Wahipounamu - Southwest New Zealand (New Zealand); however, there is no other area like the Ogasawara Islands that shows the tectonic history for several million years.

-Fig. 3-1 Major plate boundaries and distribution of boninite and high-Mg and esite (Modified from Umino, 2008)
+Fig. 3-1 Major plate boundaries and distribution of boninite and high-Mg andesite. (modified from Umino, 2008b)

-Table 3-1 Global comparison of sites with rocks containing boninite of high-Mg andesite ---
+Table 3-1 Global comparison of sites with rocks containing Boninite of high-Mg Andesite